MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-language-model-how-to.md

 > Don't include the words or sentences as currently incorrectly transcribed (for example, *"communities"*) in the upload file as this will negate the intended impact.
 > Only include the words as you would like them to appear (for example, *"Kubernetes"*).

-## Best practices for custom language models
+## Optimize your custom language model

 Azure AI Video Indexer learns based on probabilities of word combinations, so to learn best: